aws-samples/monitoring-apache-iceberg-table-metadata-layer/README.md

 ## Monitoring Apache Iceberg Table metadata layer using AWS Lambda, AWS Glue and AWS CloudWatch

-This repository provides you with sample code on how to collect metrics of an existing Apache Iceberg table managed in Amazon S3.
+This repository provides you with sample code that collects metrics of existing Apache Iceberg tables managed in your Amazon S3 and catalogued to AWS Glue Data Catalog.
 The code consists of AWS Lambda deployment package that collects and submits metrics into AWS CloudWatch.
-Repository also includes helper scripts for deploying CloudWatch monitoring dashboard to visualize collected metrics.
+Repository also includes helper script for deploying CloudWatch monitoring dashboard to visualize collected metrics.

 ### Table of Contents
 - [Technical implementation](#technical-implementation)